Andros-Spica/PondTrade/README.md

   set pcolor green ; land
 ]
 ```

 ### Expressing equations

-To calculate this condition for every patch, we must set up the arbitrary value `minDistOfLandToCentre`, in this case as the rounded half of the grid width
+To calculate the if/else condition for every patch, we must set up the arbitrary value of `minDistOfLandToCentre`, i.e., *the minimum distance of a land patch to the center patch*.
+We want our pond to be completely inside the grid, but also occupying a significant part of the space.
+This can be accomplished by setting `minDistOfLandToCentre` to be equal to *the rounded half of half of the grid width* or *a quarter of the grid width*.

 ### End result

 The whole code is kept short so these aspects can be better observed, investigated, and assimilated:
 ```NetLogo
 to create-map